-There are three types of the arrest of remand mentioned in the criminal procedure code 1898 which will be explained as follows:
+There are three different types of remand in Pakistan.
+The procedure these types of remand is also mentioned in the criminal procedure code 1898 which is as follows:

-The person who is arrested for the first time, cannot be detained in custody for more than 24 hours.
-He must be produced before illaqa magistrate immediately after arrest.
+The law imposed restrictions on the person that when they arrest a person for the first time, they cannot detain him in custody for more than 24 hours.
+Within 24 hours the accused must be produced before the illaqa magistrate.

-Under section 46 of Cr.PC, it is explained how to arrest should be made.
-This section says that:
+The whole process of arrest is explained in CRPC 1898.
+Under section 46 of Cr.PC, it is explained how the arrest should be made.
+The law state that:

 (1) in making an arrest the police officer or other person making the same shall actually touch or confine the body of the person to be arrested unless there be a submission to the custody by word or action.